Hyperbolic times in Minkowski space

 \textbf{The standard time coordinate is singular at spatial infinity.}\\ Level sets of $t$ intersect at the spatial infinities, $i^0_{\{R,L\}}$, as seen on the Penrose diagram in Fig.~\ref{fig:standard}.
 This intersection is reminiscent of radial rays in polar coordinates and indicates that the time coordinate $t$ is unsuitable for the global causal structure.

-Looking at the left panel of Fig.~\ref{fig:standard}, students find it hard to believe that the $t$ slices are singular at infinity.
+Looking at the left panel of Fig.~\ref{fig:standard}, students find it hard to believe that the $t$ slices are singular at infinity because they seem parallel and non-intersecting on the plot.
 However, any coordinate system will look like a Cartesian grid when plotted with respect to itself.
 We can see the singular behavior only when we compare the coordinates to another, more suitable system.
 This is true for standard coordinates of Minkowski space as it is for polar coordinates of Euclidean space.